MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-strategies-in-event-hubs-and-kafka.md

   - Sending to a specific partition.
   - Using a key to process a hash that determines the destination partition.

   Within a partition, events remain in production order.
-Across partitions, events do not remain in sequence.
+However, events don't remain in sequence across partitions.
 - Consumer: A process or application that subscribes to a topic and processes the feed of published events.
 Each consumer reads a specific subset of the event stream.
 That subset can include more than one partition.
 However, only one consumer can subscribe to each partition at a time.
 - Offset: A placeholder for a consumer.
 An offset works like a bookmark to identify the last event that the consumer read.
 - Consumer group: A group of consumers that the pipeline uses for load sharing.
 When a consumer group subscribes to events in a topic, each consumer in the group reads a different event.
 In this way, multiple consuming applications each have a separate view of the event stream.
 The applications work independently from each other, at their own pace and with their own offsets.